 It is important to choose safety boots that are comfortable, durable, and slip resistant.
 Common accidents within the workplace are slips, trips, and falls.
 When working on construction sites that have uneven surfaces and hazardous conditions, you are in danger of more risks.

-You may have other considerations too, such as steel-cap toes, anti-static properties, waterproofing, electrical hazard compliance, and a good outsole.
+You may have other considerations too, such as capped toes, anti-static properties, waterproofing, ESD compliance, and a good outsole.
 Outsoles can protect you from heat, chemicals, oil, gas, debris, marking, and slipping.

 For summer, you might want a safe, but lighter pair of boots to keep you cooler, and for winter you may want a fur lined pair.
 Remember that site safety boots need replacing every 6-12 months or when they are in disrepair.
 Your employer will provide safety boots.